Find Affordable College Courses

 Notre Dame, IN

-Saint Mary’s College came in at #15 in this year’s edition of the Best Communication & Journalism Schools in the Great Lakes Region ranking.
-Located in the large suburb of Notre Dame, St. Mary's College is a private not-for-profit school with a small student population.
+Saint Mary’s College landed the #15 spot in the 2023 rankings for the best communication and journalism programs.
+Located in the suburb of Notre Dame, St. Mary's College is a private not-for-profit school with a small student population.

 After completing their degree, communication and journalism graduates from St. Mary's College carry an average student debtload of $27,000.